What is a Marriage Celebrant?

 - a strong background in the entertainment industry

-- multi cultural; mindful and respectful of your protocol and cultural needs
+- multi cultural; mindful and respectful of your ethnic, religious or cultural needs

 - relevant life experiences, allowing me to cope with funerals and wedding preparation “on the fly”